How to Use Test Runs

 To delete an individual test run:

-2. Choose Delete and confirm you want to delete this test run.
+2. Confirm you want to delete this test run by clicking Delete.

 When a test run is deleted all related test results will be deleted.